Xanthomendoza fallax (Hepp) Søchting, Kärnefelt & S.Y. Kondr.

 Subalpine belt: absent

-Montane belt: rather rare
+Montane belt: very rare

 Dry submediterranean belt: very rare